-Hospice & Holistic Therapies
+Hospice and Holistic Therapies

-Sometimes the Best Medicine Isn’t Medicine at All.
+Sometimes the Best Medicine Isn’t Medicine at All

 The National Institutes of Health classifies Reiki as a biofield therapy.
 A biofield is the invisible energy field, often called an aura, which surrounds each of us to a depth of several inches.
 Reiki practitioners place their hands on or above the body within this biofield to increase energy flow.